+Control Flags:

-- Source Port, Destination Port: - Evaluation of source and destination ports allow to determine (with a limited degree of confidence) the sending / receiving application, as most Internet services use well-known port numbers - Control: - ACK: this bit is set in every segment but the very first one transmitted in a TCP connection, it therefore helps to identify connection requests - SYN: this bit is only set in the first two segments of a connection, so it can be used to identify connection confirmations - RST: if set this bit indicates an ungraceful close of a connection, it can be used to shut peers up without returning helpful error messages
+- ACK: this bit is set in every segment but the very first one transmitted in a TCP connection, it therefore helps to identify connection requests - SYN: this bit is only set in the first two segments of a connection, so it can be used to identify connection confirmations - RST: if set this bit indicates an ungraceful close of a connection, it can be used to shut peers up without returning helpful error messages - □ Application Protocol (~ Deep Packet Inspection): - In some cases a firewall might even need to peek into application protocol. - E.g. to detect applications that might hide themselves

-□ Application Protocol:

-- In some cases a firewall might even need to peek into application protocol header fields - However, examination of application layer payloads is usually left to application proxies that are aware of the type of the application